Basics of Revenue Management and Hiring a Revenue Manager for your Vacation Rental Business

 Who is a revenue manager, and how can they help?

-A revenue manager uses performance data, competitor rates, local market information, and important vacation rental KPIs to optimize property availability and price to maximize your revenue growth.
+A revenue manager uses performance data, competitor rates, local market information, and important vacation rental KPIs to optimize property availability and price to maximize your revenue.
 They can do this manually or with the help of a revenue management tool.
-Usually, revenue managers choose to combine their market experience and the data provided by revenue management software to design a pricing strategy.
+Usually, revenue managers combine their market experience and the data provided by revenue management software to design a pricing strategy.

 A revenue management tool anticipates the demand days in advance.
-This means that during high seasons you do not have to stress whether the selling price should be increased or decreased to optimize the sales for each property.
+This means that during high seasons you do not have to stress about adjusting the nightly rates of your property to optimize revenue.
 Instead, the tool will automatically do that for you.

 Why is a revenue manager important if a tool can adjust prices automatically?